 FAQs

-I hope from the above discussion; you get the necessary idea that you were searching for the 70% rule in house flipping.
+I hope that from the above discussion, you get the necessary idea that you were searching for the 70% rule in house flipping.
 Still, when you are willing to start your career in real estate or house flipping, you might have several doubts in your mind.

-Feel free to reach me in case you have any queries and doubts.
-I will try to come up with the solutions as soon as possible.
+Feel free to reach out to me if you have any queries or doubts.
+I will come up with the solutions as soon as possible.
 But till then, here are some common questions that might cover up some of your doubts.

 Q1.
 How Do You Calculate A 70% Rule?

-It is really simple to use the 70% rule.
+It is straightforward to use the 70% rule.
 For evaluating the maximum price that you are required to pay for a specific property, you need to multiply the ARV of the property by 0.7.
-For example, in case you are estimating that the ARV or property will be $600,000, it means you should never spend over $420,000.
+For example, if you are estimating that the ARV or property will be $600,000, it means you should never spend over $420,000.

 Q2.
 What Is The 70/30 Rule In House Flipping?